A study of the basic concepts of Christian theology via the perspective of Biblical tradition, historical development, and contemporary relevance.

 5. Appreciate the connection between sound Christian thinking and ethical Christian living---i.e. the relationship between belief and behavior—and evaluate moral and ethical choices in light of sound Christian interpretations

-All students taking Introduction to Christian Thought should have already completed the earlier General Education courses Christian, Faith and Life and Introduction to the Old Testament or Introduction to the New Testament.
+All students taking Foundations of Christian Belief should have already completed the earlier General Education courses Christian, Faith and Life and Old Testament Literature and Life or New Testament Literature and Life.

 Harper, Steve.
 The Way to Heaven: The Gospel According to John Wesley.
 Grand Rapids: Zondervan, 2003.